stratusadv/dandy/docs/terminology.md

 ### Pipeline (Final)

-The order of operation for the jobs to be completed along with specific requirements.
+The order of operation for the job to be completed along with specific requirements.

-- Flow
+- Work Flow
-- Path

 ### Job (Final)